-Technology is changing the structure of companies in all departments, from countability to HR, most of the processes inside corporations are digital nowadays.
-The time has come to adapt to new tasks that are emerging from disruptive technologies, as well as understand where do finance teams go from here.
+Technology is transforming the structure of companies in many divisions, from accounting to human resources; most internal corporate activities are now digital.
+The moment has arrived to adapt to new duties arising from disruptive technologies, as well as to choose where finance teams should go from here.

 This blog post is the last piece of a 3 pieces series.
 Although all of them can be read separately, we know you won’t miss the opportunity to learn more about “Disruptive technologies that are changing the finance team today” and “The modern technology wave through companies”.